- The 04KN009 -

 Starting from 2016, the oscilloscope is not only used for regular electronics work, but

-it also serves as x-y-display: Inserting the amplifier module Я4C-90 on the very hand right side
+it also serves as x-y-display: Inserting the amplifier module Я4C-90 on the very

 instead of the deflection plug-in Я4C-91, allows control of 4 spots simultaneously!!